maniadel/hubiquitus4java/README.md

 * HttpBot allows to retrive data from RSS feed

+The "HubiquitusComponents" folder content three components (used with a simple client) :

+* HTwitterAPI-1.1 allows to retrive data from twitter and post a tweets
+* HFacebook allows to retrive data from facebook
+* HInstagram allows to retrive data from instagram

 The "Examples" folder content a sample exemples as :

 * TestClient allows to test a hubiquitus plateform